With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 But it wasn’t until a year later that it took off.

 In 2019, Jenni Hayrinen shared her own version of the dish on TikTok, where it became a massive hit.

 And let’s just say it went viral for good reason.

 Due to the enormous success of the recipe, numerous versions have since emerged online.

-This one is hands down, my absolute favorite out of all of them.
+This one is hands down, my absolute favorite.

 The goal is to bake the feta until it’s golden and tender.
 At the same time, the tomatoes need to be roasted for long enough, so the skins burst and the juices begin to flow.

 That’s the key to the flavorful sauce.
 Well, that and the garlic, basil, red pepper flakes, and olive oil.

 Some recipes will have you add the uncooked pasta to the dish with water and bake everything together.